About the Department

-In addition to the Communication major the department offers two minor programs:
+In addition, the department offers three minor programs:

 Each concentration offers a blend of theoretical and applied coursework by faculty members who combine significant professional experience with advanced degrees.
 Our state-of-the-art teaching and learning facilities were renovated and updated in 2009-10 and include three computer labs, an online media lab, and a HDTV television production center.